 There are a number of pancake recipes here at OE, many of them with spelt flour, but I’ve never shared a recipe for basic spelt pancakes before.
-Now that we’re very short on fresh food around here for the time being, there’s no better time.
+I make these one-bowl pancakes a few times a month for a weekend treat and they always turn out soft and delicious.

 These are fluffy pancakes – American style – not the flatter, European type that don’t use a leavening agent.
 By using a mix of baking powder, baking soda, and a bit of acid (vinegar in the milk to make vegan ‘buttermilk’), they get a great rise and texture without eggs.

 Check out the handy stop motion video for step by step instructions on how to make these pancakes – they’re so easy.
-The only thing to really keep in mind is that your pan needs to be fully heated before you start cooking the pancakes, or they won’t rise and fluff properly.
+Watch the video here on YouTube if you’re not seeing it in the post.

 To know when to flip, look for little bubbles forming around the outer edges of the pancake.
 If the bubbles reach the middle too much (and start to pop!) then the first side has cooked too long and you won’t get optimal rise.
 A few bubbles are fine.
 You want the middle to be pretty jiggly when you flip them.

-I use a well-seasoned cast iron pan – it’s my only frying pan – and I recommend that if you have one, or a non-stick.
+- Use a good frying pan: I use a well-seasoned cast iron pan – it’s my only frying pan – and I recommend that, or a non-stick if that’s what you have.
 A stainless steel pan will probably give you nothing but heartache and broken pancakes.

 More Vegan Pancake Recipes